Did you know licorice is good for your complexion?

 - It is thought to be far more effective than kojic acid and 75 times more effective than ascorbic acid, as a de-pigmenting agent

-I like to use this versatile ingredient as a gentle skin brightening ingredient, as it’s kinder on your skin than many other synthetic ingredients and helps to achieve that healthy beautiful skin.
+I like to use this versatile ingredient in A.C.E antioxidant complex as a gentle skin brightening ingredient, as it’s kinder on your skin than many other synthetic ingredients, helping to achieve healthy, beautiful skin.

 Regulates sebum production